blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 - GitLab Pipelines for all components of this demo.
 - Output of Google Test unit tests in the results of a GitLab pipeline.
 - Deploying both automatically and with a manual gate.
-- Automatically generating version numbers using Git tags (tag specify major and minor version, number of commits since tag specified patch version).
+- Automatically generating version numbers using Git tags (tag specifies major and minor version, number of commits since tag specifies patch version).
 - Deploying containers to a VM with Ansible.
 - How GitLab displays deployed versions of each component in each environment.
+- Configuring the pipeline to show coverage percentages and uncovered lines in Merge Request diffs.

 ## Prerequisites